romainberger/boom/README.md

 ## About

+This is a modified version of the [official boom](http://holman.github.com/boom), improved with a list of suggestions when you try to copy or open an item that does not exists (for more details on why I did that see my blog post).

 boom manages your text snippets on your command line.
 You can stash away text like URLs, canned responses, and important notes and then quickly copy them onto your clipboard, ready for pasting.